 Free speech has never been at greater peril than at any time since the Second World War.
 Cancel culture is a many-headed hydra and every time we succeed in cutting off one of those heads, three more grow in its place.
 One type of cancel culture that’s becoming increasingly common is the social media pile-on, when an activist draws attention to something unorthodox someone has said in the hope that hundreds – sometimes thousands – of people will start abusing them.
 Such experiences can be psychologically traumatic, but what makes this really frightening is when the company or institution that the targeted person is linked to launches an investigation to see if the offending post is a breach of their equity, diversity and inclusion policy or their social media policy.
 Our case and legal teams spend a lot of time helping our members navigate these investigations, usually with a successful outcome.

 We also have a legislative affairs arm that lobbies the government to strengthen free speech protections – or stop it weakening the existing ones.
-We recently persuaded the Treasury to change the financial regulations to make it more difficult for payment services providers, like PayPal, to withdraw service from their customers because they disapprove of their perfectly lawful views.
+We’re currently lobbying the Treasury to change the financial regulations to make it more difficult for payment services providers, like PayPal, to withdraw service from their customers because they disapprove of their perfectly lawful views.
 This is a new and sinister form of cancel culture that needs to be stamped out before we see the emergence of a Chinese-style social credit system in the West.
 It’s a huge problem that urgently needs fixing as we move towards a cashless society.

 Since our inception, we have helped thousands of people across the UK who’ve got into trouble simply for exercising their right to lawful free speech.
 We believe this is a fundamental human right that we all have a duty to defend.